twbs/bootstrap/docs/getting-started/overview.md

 ---
 layout: page
-title: Getting started
+title: Start using Bootstrap
+group: getting-started
 ---

-Quickly add Bootstrap to your project via the [Bootstrap CDN](http://bootstrapcdn.com), graciously provided by the [MaxCDN](http://www.maxcdn.com/) folks.
+Quickly add Bootstrap to your project via the Bootstrap CDN, graciously provided by the MaxCDN folks.

 ## Include CSS and JS